How to Change Date and Time in Ubuntu Linux

 How to manually change system date and time in Ubuntu Linux

-As mentioned above, Ubuntu Linux allows users to manage their system data manually.
+As mentioned above, Ubuntu Linux allows you to manage your system data manually.
 You can do it independently if you don’t want Ubuntu Linux to automatically set the date and time.

 Below is how to do that.